out61h/fjord/README.md

 ## TODO

 ```
+- [ ] Fix RIFF FJORD file format (add pad bytes if the chunk size is not even)
 - [ ] Support for platforms other than x86
 - [ ] Use window function that sums in 1
 - [ ] Resolve TODOs from code